 Trauma is what happens in the nervous system.
 During distressing events the nervous system goes into an automatic, instinctive survival response of fight, flight, or freeze.

 Medical trauma can be trauma related to medical events such as serious illnesses, severe injuries, childbirth complications, or various types of treatment.
+It also includes malpractice and being mistreated by the medical profession.

 In these situations you may not always be able to act on your instinct to fight (physically push away or resist), to flee (get up and leave) or to freeze (become still and unresponsive).
 This leaves your nervous system stuck in survival states.